-Great Apple Watch apps to download right now
+Get the most out of your Apple Watch with these great apps

 PCalc

-Even though Apple is finally adding a Calculator app to the Apple Watch in watchOS 6, we still think PCalc is a better option because it does so much more.
+Even though Apple finally added a Calculator app to the Apple Watch, we still think PCalc is a better option because it does so much more.

 On the Apple Watch, PCalc can help you do basic calculations and even calculate tips when it comes to paying the check for dinner, and it can even split the bill up evenly, including tip.
 But it can also do so many other things, including converting units, constants, trig/log, and even functions.
 It's an all-in-one calculator app on the iPhone and your Apple Watch.